Countdown To A New Brown | The Brown Line Capacity Expansion Project Click to View Construction Schedule

 Artist Selection Process

-To qualify for a commission for artwork, artists must submit their qualifications to the City of Chicago Public Art Program through a Request for Qualifications (RFQ).
-Submissions must include a current resume, slides of completed representative projects, a written statement detailing previous experience, and supporting documentation including reviews and other press materials.
-The CTA and Public Art Program will then undertake a selection process in collaboration with members of the Brown Line communities.
+To qualify for a commission for artwork, artists submitted their qualifications to the City of Chicago Public Art Program through a Request for Qualifications (RFQ).
+Submissions included a current resume, slides of completed representative projects, a written statement detailing previous experience, and supporting documentation including reviews and other press materials.
+The CTA and Public Art Program then began a selection process in collaboration with members of the Brown Line communities.

-The CTA Arts in Transit program will review submitted qualifications and issue a Request for Proposals (RFP) to up to four artists per station to complete site-specific proposals for artwork.
-Artists receiving the RFP will be asked to submit a comprehensive proposal including a maquette.
-Artists who submit a comprehensive proposal will receive a $500 design fee.
-The proposal becomes the property of the CTA.
-The CTA Arts in Transit program will review proposals and select artists for the commission of permanent artwork for each designated transit station.
-Fabrication and installation will occur in accordance with station construction schedules.
+The CTA Arts in Transit program reviewed submitted qualifications and issued a Request for Proposals (RFP) to up to four artists per station to complete site-specific proposals for artwork.
+Artists receiving the RFP were asked to submit a comprehensive proposal including a maquette.
+Artists who submit a comprehensive proposal received a $500 design fee.
+The proposal became the property of the CTA.
+The CTA Arts in Transit program reviewed proposals and selected artists for the commission of permanent artwork for each designated transit station.
+Fabrication and installation occurred in accordance with station construction schedules.

 To obtain a Request for Qualifications form: